JZJisawesome/anslatortray-rs/README.md

 # Building and Installation

-If you wish to use the library in your crate, add anslatortray as a dependency and follow along with the examples below, or <a href="https://docs.rs/anslatortray/latest/anslatortray/">check out the documentation</a>.
+If you wish to use the library in your crate, add anslatortray as a dependency and follow along with the example below, or <a href="https://docs.rs/anslatortray/latest/anslatortray/">check out the documentation</a> for more.

 If you wish to use the `anslatortray` standalone binary, clone `https://git.jekel.ca/JZJ/anslatortray.git`, do `cargo build --release`, and you'll find the binary in the target/release directory.